piraaa/VideoDigitalWatermarking/README.md

 ```

 ### Embed in frequency domain.
 Change the any bit of the Y layer in the frequency domain by the bit replace method.
-We use the high bit to avoid the Quantization error.
+We use the high bit to avoid the "quantization error".

 ```python:embed_in_freq.py